Aynata

 Aynata (عيناتا) is a municipality in Lebanon.
 It is located in the southern part of the country.
-It is a stronghold for Hezbollah and during the war with Israel in 2006, about 60% of the homes in the town were destroyed.
+It is a resilient, nonpolitical and diverse village.
+During the war with Israel in 2006, about 60% of the homes in the town were destroyed, but continues to be rebuilt.

 History

 Israeli archaeologist Yohanan Aharoni identified Aynata as ancient En-hazor, and says it appears in the topographical lists of Thutmose III.

 In 1854, Charles William Meredith van de Velde proposed that Aynata was Beth-Anath.
 W.M.
 Thomson repeated this claim in 1859, and Victor Guérin came to the same conclusion in 1880.
 The same view was held by historical geographer Georg Kampffmeyer (1892).

 Foundations and columns of a ruined temple complex in the woods near the village were recorded by William McClure Thomson, who thought them to have once been called Kubrikha.
 He remarked that "the whole neighborhood is crowded with ancient but deserted sites."

 Ottoman era

 In 1596, it was named as a village, ‘’Aynata’’ in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 111 households and 22 bachelors, all Muslim.
 The villagers paid taxes on agricultural products, such as wheat, barley, vineyards, fruit trees, goats and beehives, in addition to "occasional revenues" and a fixed sum; a total of 10,560 akçe.

 In 1875, Victor Guérin found a village with 400 Metualis.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it: "A village, built of stone, containing about 500 Metawileh.
 There is a Moslem school in the village; extensive vineyards and a few olives in the wady.
 Water supplied from birket and many cisterns.”